What To Set My Thermostat to When It Is Hot

 Bonus Tips for Air Conditioning in a Heat Wave

-Northern Virginia summers can get hot and muggy, which means your AC must work harder to maintain comfort.
-If your home gets particularly warm or humid:
+Whether you live in Manassas, Gainesville, Centreville, Woodbrige, Haymarket, or the surrounding areas, Northern Virginia summers can get hot and muggy, with heat index values that regularly push into triple digits through July and August.
+That means your AC must work harder to maintain comfort during the peak of the season.
+If your home gets particularly warm or humid, try these tips for staying cool:

 • Don’t set the thermostat too low, too fast: Dropping it to 65°F won’t cool your home faster; it will just keep your system running longer.